markbirbeck/gulp-endpoint/README.md

 endpoint
 ```

-This will load your `gulpfile`, set up a route for each task, and then launch a server on the default port (3000).
+This will load your `gulpfile`, set up a route for each task, and then launch an Express server on the default port (3000).

 ## Options